alttch/eva3/UPDATE.rst

 of loaded drivers / extensions.
 In case of errors, stop the controller, manually edit *runtime/uc_drivers.json* and *runtime/lm_extensions.json*, correct invalid parameters and start it again.

+Note for Python 3.6 users: support of Python 3.6 is very limited, consider upgrading to 3.7+.